 - Summit Texas Clean Energy, LLC (Bainbridge Island, WA)

 Project Title: Texas Clean Energy Project (TCEP)

 Summit Texas Clean Energy, LLC will integrate Siemens gasification and power generating technology with carbon capture technologies to effectively capture 90 percent of the carbon dioxide (2.7 million metric tons per year) at a 400 megawatt plant to be built near Midland-Odessa, TX.
 The captured CO2 will be treated, compressed and then transported by CO2 pipeline to oilfields in the Permian Basin of West Texas, for use in enhanced oil recovery (EOR) operations.
 The Bureau of Economic Geology (BEG) at the University of Texas will design and assure compliance with a state-of-the-art CO2 sequestration monitoring, verification and accounting program.
-(DOE share: $350 million; project duration: 8 years)
+(DOE share: $450 million)

-On July 1, 2009, U.S. Department of Energy Secretary Steven Chu announced that projects by Basin Electric Power Cooperative and Hydrogen Energy International LLC had been selected for up to $408 million in funding from the American Recovery and Reinvestment Act.
+On July 1, 2009, U.S. Department of Energy Secretary Steven Chu announced that projects by Basin Electric Power Cooperative and Hydrogen Energy International LLC had been selected under Round III that will utilize funding from the American Recovery and Reinvestment Act.

 - Basin Electric Power Cooperative (Beulah, N.D.)
 (Withdrawn)